Tornadoes of 1967: March 5–6

 A low pressure system spawned 13 tornadoes as it moved across the Southeastern United States.
 On March 5, an F3 tornado struck Hot Springs, Arkansas, damaging or destroying 18 homes and injuring six people.
 An F2 tornado moved through Little Rock, damaging homes and businesses and injuring four people.
 The next day an F4 tornado passed north of Birmingham, Alabama, destroying homes and farms in and near Rocky Hollow and Empire and killing a person in each community.
 On one farm the tornado destroyed 16 buildings containing 250,000 hens.
 An F2 tornado damaged or destroyed 30 buildings near Uniontown, Alabama.
 Overall, the outbreak killed two and injured 30.

 March 12

-Several strong tornado touched down on the Southeastern United States.
+Several strong tornados touched down on the Southeastern United States.
 An F2 tornado caused widespread damage in Greeneville, Tennessee.
 A mother was killed and five children were injured in a small house that the tornado destroyed.
 An F3 tornado with twin funnels destroyed several homes and a church in Pleasant View, Kentucky, injuring five people.